ZakWinnick/rangeway-newsroom/README.md

 ### Custom Domain Setup

-1. In repository settings, add `newsroom.rangeway.energy` as custom domain
+1. In repository settings, add `newsroom-beta.rangeway.energy` as custom domain
 2. Add CNAME record in DNS pointing to your GitHub Pages URL
 3. Enable HTTPS in repository settings

+## Design System

+This beta version uses the Rangeway Beta design system with:
+- Dark theme (background: #1a1a1a, #2a2a2a)
+- Poppins font family
+- Coral accent color (#F09060)
+- Modern card-based layouts
+- Smooth transitions and hover effects
+- Responsive mobile-first design

 ## Structure